TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/qmd.md

 recorded in a home environment with non-professional devices such as a common laptop and its internal microphone.
-In order to record both the slides and the speaker we used [OBS (Open Bradcaster Software) Studio](https://obsproject.com/) which is a free and open source software for video recording (and live streaming) available for Windows, Mac and Linux.
+In order to record both the slides and the speaker we used [OBS (Open Bradcaster Software) Studio](https://obsproject.com/) which is a free and open-source software for video recording (and live streaming) available for Windows, Mac and Linux.

 The background of the speaker was removed using an OBS Studio plugin that does